 - Respond to any correspondence from our office regarding your appointment.
 We may have additional questions or have specific information to relay to you.

 - Arrive promptly for your appointment.
 The end of your appointment cannot be extended.

 - Please review accommodation memos received from students.
 Any questions related to how these accommodations will be delivered can be sent to Accessibility Services at email@example.com.

 - For online assessments, you will need to utilize the Canvas accessibility tools to proctor your exams; and, if audio format is needed, LockDown browser cannot be used as it does not allow the reading software to open.

 - Extra test time – In Canvas, professors extend the timer for students with disabilities who have this approved accommodation.
 If professors need assistance with extending the timer for a particular student, they can contact the Center for Faculty Excellence at 419-372-6898.

 - Exams in audio format or read aloud – If a student is eligible for this accommodation, professors need to ensure that the exam posted on Canvas does not have LockDown Browser in use.
-LockDown conflicts with the online reading software that students utilize for online exams.
+LockDown conflicts with the FREE online reading software, Natural Reader, that students utilize for online exams.

 Updated: 02/15/2023 10:39AM